 Hannah Stone would knock on her mothers door saying she needed to grab some clothes.
 When the mother opened the door she was pushed over by Spenser Krempetz who bulldozed his way into the residence.
 Aaron McDonald and Spenser would bound the woman up then leave the residence to go collect money using the victims debit card.
 Hannah Stone would stay behind with her mother in case anyone showed up at the door.

 When the two teenaged boys returned Spenser Krempetz would tell the victim to recite the Lords Prayer and when she was done he shot her in the head.
 The teens would leave the residence.
 Aaron McDonald returned to the victims home the next day to steal a check book however when he attempted to cash a check he would be arrested and quickly told police everything.

-Hannah Stone would be convicted of her mothers murder and sentenced to one hundred years in prison.
+This teen killer would be convicted of her mothers murder and sentenced to one hundred years in prison.
 Spenser Krempetz would be sentenced to life in prison without parole..
-Aaron McDonald received a sixty two year sentence and is eligible for parole after thirty one years.
+Aaron McDonald received a sixty two year sentence and would die in custody in 2020 from a fatal overdose.
 Spenser Krempetz would take his own life in 2015 while incarcerated

 |Earliest Possible Release Date *

 *Offenders scheduled for release on a Monday, Tuesday or Wednesday are released on Monday.
 Offenders scheduled for release on a Thursday, Friday, Saturday or Sunday are released on Thursday.
 Offenders whose release date falls on a Holiday are released on the first working day prior to the Holiday.